erikvillegas/itunes-connect-slack/README.md

 itunes-connect-slack
 --------------------

 These scripts fetch app info directly from iTunes Connect and posts changes in Slack as a bot.
-Since iTC doesn't provide any fancy webhooks, these scripts use polling with the help of Fastlane's [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship).
+Since iTC doesn't provide event webhooks, these scripts use polling with the help of Fastlane's [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship).

 ![](https://raw.githubusercontent.com/erikvillegas/itunes-connect-slack/master/example.png)